Best Hiking Boots for Beginners (2026): Comfort, Grip & Fit Explained

 13. How important is grip for beginners?

-Very confident—reduces fatigue and missteps.
+Very important—reduces fatigue and missteps.

 14. What’s the biggest beginner boot mistake?